openstack/openstacksdk/README.rst

       region_name: DFW,ORD,IAD

 You may note a few things.
-First, since auth_url settings are silly and embarrasingly ugly, known cloud vendors are included and may be referrenced by name.
+First, since auth_url settings are silly and embarrasingly ugly, known cloud vendor profile information is included and may be referrenced by name.
 One of the benefits of that is that auth_url isn't the only thing the vendor defaults contain.
 For instance, since Rackspace lists `rax:database` as the service type for trove, os-client-config knows that so that you don't have to.

 Also, region_name can be a list of regions.
 When you call get_all_clouds, you'll get a cloud config object for each cloud/region combo.